Consul (representative): Hong Kong

-Consul General is abbreviated "CG", and the plural form is 'consuls general'.

 Honorary consul

 Some consuls are not career officials of the represented state.
 They may be local people with the nationality of the sending country, and in smaller cities, or in cities that are very distant from full-time diplomatic missions, a foreign government which feels that some form of representation is nevertheless desirable may appoint a person who has not hitherto been part of their diplomatic service to fulfill this role.
 Such a consul may well combine the job with their own (often commercial) private activities, and in some instances may not even be a citizen of the sending country.
 Such consular appointments are usually given the title of honorary consul or consul ad honorem.